-Aside from a few cultural exceptions, you should not bring a gift to the reception.
-Yes, there will probably be a table for cards and gifts, but it is better to send gifts to their home before or after the wedding.
-(You technically have a year!).
-That way the family doesn’t have to haul a bunch of gifts home at the end of a long day.
-Things tend to get misplaced at the end of these evenings and you don’t want to wonder why you never received a thank you note.
-(For more tips and answered questions on wedding gift etiquette, reference this post.)
+Aside from a few exceptions, avoid bringing a gift to the reception.
+Yes, there will probably be a table for cards and gifts, but it is thoughtful to send gifts to their home before or after the wedding (you technically have a year!).
+That way, the family doesn’t have to haul a bunch of gifts home at the end of a long day.
+Things tend to get misplaced at the end of the evening and you don’t want to wonder why you never received a thank you note.

 Don’t monopolize the bride and groom’s limited time.

 It’s perfectly fine to say hello and chat for a few minutes.
-But then give the happy couple an easy out so they can make their way around the room: “I know y’all have lots of people to greet.
+But then give the happy couple an easy out so they can make their way around the room by saying something along the lines of, “I know y’all have lots of people to greet.
 Y’all look great.
 Have so much fun tonight!”
-Same goes for the parents of the bride and groom, too.
-I’ve known too many mothers of the brides miss the flower toss because they were roadblocked in a conversation with a random wedding guest.
+The same goes for the parents of the bride and groom, too.
+I’ve known too many mothers of the bride who have missed the flower toss because they were roadblocked in a conversation with a wedding guest.

 Don’t be the star of the show.

-It’s not the time to show off your over-the-top Murray Dance Studio swing moves (or at least don’t expect a dance circle to form around you!).
+It’s not the time to show off your over-the-top Murray Dance Studio swing moves.
 The only special attention that night should be shown to the bride and groom.

 Enough said, right?

 Avoid embarrassing yourself or the bride.
-On that note, friends don’t let friends make fools of themselves at weddings!
+On that note, friends don’t let friends embarrass themselves at weddings!

 One favor per couple unless it is noted otherwise.

-Take the DJ or band’s cue to leave.
+Take the DJ’s or band’s cue to leave.